ADU Knowledge

 Detached ADUs

 Detached ADUs, as the name suggests, are separate structures from the main dwelling on a property.
 These units are typically built in the backyard or on unused portions of the lot, providing a distinct living space that offers privacy and a sense of independence.
-Detached ADUs can range in size and design, from small studio apartments to spacious multi-bedroom homes.
+Detached ADUs can range in size and design from small studio apartments to spacious multi-bedroom homes.

 While detached ADUs offer numerous benefits, they also come with considerations that homeowners should be aware of.
-Construction costs can vary depending on factors such as size, materials, and site conditions.
+Construction costs can vary depending on size, materials, and site conditions.
 Additionally, local zoning and building regulations may impose restrictions on the size, height, setbacks, and parking requirements for detached ADUs.
 However, with the increasing popularity of ADUs, many municipalities have revised their regulations to accommodate and encourage their construction.

 Attached ADUs

-One of the primary benefits of attached ADUs is the seamless integration they offer with the main dwelling.
 Homeowners can easily access the ADU from within the house, making it an ideal option for accommodating family members who require close proximity or for individuals seeking a separate living space while remaining connected to the main home.
-Attached ADUs can also be a viable solution for homeowners looking to generate rental income by converting underutilized areas into self-contained units.
+More than that, attached ADUs can also be a viable solution for homeowners looking to generate rental income by converting underutilized areas into self-contained units, making them feel financially savvy and resourceful.

 Junior ADUs (JADU)